smartergiving/irs-990-fetch/README.md

 - [x] Parse XML and convert to JavaScript objects
 - [x] Insert into MongoDB

-#### The scripts
+## The Scripts

- 1. `awsIndex.js` - inserts the full contents of the index files into a MongoDB instance
+ 1. `indexes.js` - fetches index listings relating to IRS Form 990-PF filings for the specified tax year and inserts into MongoDB
- 2. `awsIndexFoundations.js` - limits the MongoDB insertion to Form990PFs (i.e. foundations)
+ 2. `filings.js` - fetches all IRS Form 990-PF filings for the specified tax year and inserts into MongoDB
- 3. `awsFilingsFoundations.js` - fetches all Form 990-PF filings for the specified tax year and inserts into MongoDB
+ 3. `combined.js` - similar to filings.js, but inserts index data as well
- 4. `custom.js` - combines data from IRS indexes and respective tax filings to create a custom index.
+ 3. `custom.js` - combines data from IRS indexes and respective tax filings to create a custom index.
 Currently used to power our [IRS Form 990-PF Search demo](https://smartergiving.org/irs-990-search/).

 ## Usage